itspangler/geospatial-humanities-s2025/src/coursework/labs/lab01/assessing-the-terrain.md

    * `roman_empire_ad_117_extent`
    * `roman_empire_ad_200_extent`

     As you drag and drop each of these files into the map, notice how they cascade into the **Contents** pane.
-You may have to reorder them

     Once you've done so, the project should resemble: